-A number of factors need to be taken into account when considering dental fees associated with treatment needed to resolve a dental problem – whether they are related to dental disease, damaging function or poor aesthetics.
+A number of factors need to be considered when considering dental fees associated with treatment needed to resolve a dental problem in Lond – whether they are related to dental disease, damaging function or poor aesthetics.

 The bottom line for patients

 Why does it cost what it does?

 The dentist will have invested at least five years of University study – and possibly a further two or three if he/she has also specialized.
 Look around a modern dental surgery.
 It’s packed with expensive high tech equipment; there’s a mass of materials and instruments, good quality staff and often a pretty expensive location.
 All these make Dentistry a very expensive business to run!
 Good dentists use good dental technicians and we expect to pay highly for good quality technicians!